For detailed information on membership passes, event entry fees and frequently asked questions, please see the tabs in the registration guide.

 There will be a maximum -/+200 g allowance for players being under/over their weight division at the weigh-in which will be strictly applied.
 Sparring competitors who fail to meet their weight may change weight divisions at the cost of a £20 fee at registration.

 Teams are required to provide experienced volunteer corner judges (sparring) or desk assistants (patterns) to assist during events.
-The number of volunteers required is a function of your total team entries in those disciplines – please see the entries information section for details.
+The number of volunteers required is a function of your total team entries in those disciplines – see the entries information section for more details.

 Please ensure you familiarise yourself with all the regulations and information within this application pack, in particular: player eligibility, code of conduct and player’s declaration’s, information for nominated corner judges, weight and belt categories in each discipline, and the competition rules and mandatory safety equipment.